 The single largest food handling facility in the County is the Skagit County jail.
 This facility serves up to 200 people three meals per day, 365 days per year.
-46 This facility is far undersized and currently operating at 240% capacity.
+This facility is far undersized and currently operating at 240% capacity.
 A new jail is planned for a nearby location in Mount Vernon.
 This project is still in the planning stage.
 This advantageous timing enables incorporation of design elements to provide the infrastructure necessary to provide collection of food waste, composting, pulping, dehydrating or other volume reduction technology, as well as sending the organics to a commercial composting facility.
-There are many successful programs47 such as the Sustainability Plan portion of the Washington State Corrections Green Prison program.
-48 Programs include food waste and recyclables separation, and on- and off-site composting, with prison operated farms and greenhouses utilizing the compost.
+There are many successful programs such as the Sustainability Plan portion of the Washington State Corrections Green Prison program.48 Programs include food waste and recyclables separation, and on- and off-site composting, with prison operated farms and greenhouses utilizing the compost.
 Such programs and staff are available for inspiration and peer-topeer education.

 - Begin collecting food waste separately from other trash in the county jail.
-When disposable packaging must be used, switch to compostable versions. - Design the new jail to facilitate recycling and food waste collection and composting, relying on existing programs in place at other prisons within Washington State.
+When disposable packaging must be used, switch to compostable versions. - Design the new jail to facilitate recycling and food waste collection and composting, relying on existing programs in place at other prisons within Washington State. - Require compliance with sustainability policies in contracts with food vendors.